LoopringSecondary/neo-protocol/docs/claim_LRN.md

 Please check out the [sendrawtransaction doc](http://docs.neo.org/zh-cn/node/cli/2.7.4/api/sendrawtransaction.html) for how to send raw transactions.
 And here is an [example](https://neotracker.io/tx/de8b5e8dcd601ff3ec8ebb5c9835fb7ac002650db32601bb92d772f6088d4ee5) for LRN withdrawal.

 The script to run is `1c2018072413270000a60f148dd6df43259886e10e4fd26d896e2394eb51c108776974686472617767f7c5643ab1896195b8abe8cfd2e3b450441ca45c`.
 You need to replace `2018072413270000a60f148dd6df43259886e10e4fd26d896e2394eb` with something new.
 The first 8 bytes (`2018072413270000`) is a random number; the remaining part (`a60f148dd6df43259886e10e4fd26d896e2394eb`) is your address's scriptHash.
-Neo changed its fee model in 2019 so all transactions greater than 1024 bytes need to pay fees.
-To reduce the transaction size, authorization scripts are no longer provided in transactions.
+Neo changed its fee model in 2019, and all transactions greater than 1024 bytes need to pay fees.
+To reduce the transaction size, authorization scripts may no longer part of such transactions.
 Please check out this [transaciton](https://neotracker.io/tx/43b530e62377ad4c5b5b2b6468963582ccbbfa4b4cab239a09e1666a4dd98039) for more information.
-Please read NEO's documentation for more informaiton or contact NEO.
+Please read NEO's documentation for more information or contact NEO.

 ## The airdrop is 100% contract based